 Overview of Medicaid Programs

 Most states offer Medicaid programs that cover home modifications to enable elderly and / or disabled individuals to remain living at home.
 To best understand the benefits and limitations of these programs, it helps to provide a historic perspective.
 Initially, Medicaid assistance for the elderly was provided only in nursing homes.
 In time, lawmakers recognized that it was both less expensive to provide services at home and preferable for care recipients to remain at home rather than go into a nursing home.
 Thus, the concept of Home and Community Based Services (HCBS) was born.
 These programs are commonly referred to as Medicaid Waivers (or HCBS Waivers, 1915 Waivers and Section 1115 Waivers).
 Waivers offer a variety of in-home support benefits, and financial support for home modifications that enable “aging in place” is very often an included benefit.

-These are Medicaid programs specifically intended for persons that are currently living in a nursing home, but who wish to return to living in a private home (their own home or the home of a family members or friends).
+These are Medicaid programs specifically intended for persons who are currently living in a nursing home but who wish to return to living in a private home (their own home or the home of a family members or friend).
 These programs include support for home modifications that help the newly reintroduced individual to safely access the home.
-As of Sept.
-2019, 44 states and Washington DC have Money Follows the Person (MFP) Programs.
+As of August 2022, 44 states and Washington, D.C., have Money Follows the Person (MFP) Programs.
 It should be noted that very often these programs are given different names in each state.
-For example, the MFP program in West Virginia is called “Take Me Home, West Virginia”.
+For example, the MFP program in West Virginia is called “Take Me Home, West Virginia.”

 States with Money Follows the Person Programs in 2022